flare-foundation/fasset-closed-beta/README.md

 ## Prerequisites

+> **IMPORTANT:_**  All actions must be executed from this repository directory using bash (*.sh) scripts without changing the directory.

 ℹ️ All actions should be executed from this directory; navigating elsewhere is unnecessary.

 💻 Linux operating system preferred. macOS also may work, but use at your own risk.

 ⌨️ All communication regarding the scenario schedule will be communicated on Telegram.

+🔢 Use the `yarn` version that is included with this tool.

 ## First Time Setup